 Position your online course as an investment.

 Once you know what their struggle is, you can tell them how your course will help them overcome that struggle and reach their goals in their career or personal life.
 Nathan did a great job with this on his sales page for Authority.

 Present your online course as a solution, not an offer.

-I think this is actually one of the most important things you as blogger are doing for your audience.
+I think this is actually one of the most important things you as a creator are doing for your audience.
 Creating an online course that propels them into a new phase of life they’ve been struggling to get to is such an amazing gift to give.